Updated: Jun 16

 In as much as food or dietary supplements are often made in the form of medications or pills, they still do not get classified as drugs.
 Their regulations are done very differently and they are independent of being grouped as food or drug.
 As much as that might sound a bit out of place since they are supposed to make up for a nutrient deficiency, they still maintain an appearance of medication either as capsules, tablets or syrups.

 In many countries like the United States of America, the intended use of a product determines if it will be classified as a drug, food or supplement.
 This will be stated by the manufacturers.
 The FDA does not carry out tests to verify the potency or efficacy of dietary supplements as they do with drugs, they basically work with the manufacturer's data.

 What then stands the supplements out?

-You are going to see general information like the name of the product which must include the word “supplement”, the quantity of the content, direction for use, producer’s name and the place of production.
+You are going to see general information like the name of the product which must include the word “supplement”, the quantity of the content, the direction for use, the producer’s name and the place of production.

 The content’s profile and facts.
-This will include the list of ingredients and their proportions in value, the dose or serving size, serving quantity, nutritional value (%DV).
+This will include the list of ingredients and their proportions in value, the dose or serving size, serving quantity, and nutritional value (%DV).